The First-Year Class

 In the information below, the “Middle 50%” indicates the range into which fell the middle one-half of the GPA, SAT, and ACT scores.
 Therefore, 25% were above this range while 25% were below the range.

-Please note that UMW is a test choice, and applicants are not required to provide standardized test scores for admission consideration.
-Additionally, UMW automatically considers students admitted under the test choice policy for renewable Curriculum Scholarships.
+UMW is test optional, and applicants are not required to provide standardized test scores for admission consideration.
+Among our enrolling students in 2022, 65% enrolled without SAT or ACT scores.
+Additionally, UMW automatically considers students admitted under the test optional policy for renewable Curriculum Scholarships.

-The 2021 freshmen came from 13 countries and 18 states, with the majority coming from Virginia, Florida, Maryland, Pennsylvania, New York, North Carolina, New Jersey, and Washington, D.C.
+The 2022 first-years came from 9 countries and 20 states and the District of Columbia, with the majority coming from Virginia, Florida, Maryland, Pennsylvania, New York, North Carolina, New Jersey, Massachusetts, and South Carolina.